 Some of the best beaches in Milos can only be reached via dirt tracks.
 For the most part, a standard car will make the journey, although there were one or two we didn't feel confident our jalopy would manage!

 My favourite beaches in Milos included Ag.
 Kryriaki, Paleochori, and ‘Sulphur Mine' beach.
-A complete guide to the best beaches in Milos coming soon!
+Look here for my complete guide to Milos beaches.

 Sailing trip around Milos